Even in the age of chatbots, phone calls still have a primary role in business communications.

 Now that you’re a pro at phone etiquette, you should take the rest of the call-related stress off your mind by choosing Omni for all your phone needs!

 Omni provides a landline number and operates completely on smartphones.
-It comes with extension lines, customised call menus, call recording and many other advanced features from only RM69/month!
+It comes with extension lines, customisable call menus, call recording and many other advanced features from only RM69/month!

 Learn more about Omni and sign up here!